 If a teacher spent most of her after school or conference time grading papers, and you had a solution to automate that, would it hit a nerve?
 Of course, it would!
 She could spend time on what made her start teaching in the first place.

 Now the hard part comes in.
 The teacher may or may not be the decision-maker when it comes to budget and priorities.
 So how do you find out who has the authority and who writes the checks?
-Then how do you find these people?
+Then how do get them on the phone?

 An important factor to consider when developing a persona is a job function.
 If you work up the corporate ladder, job function is the implementation level, management level, accountable level, and authority level.